DUE TO THE ONGOING CORONAVIRUS OUTBREAK WE HAVE HAD TO CANCEL OUR APRIL CONVOY TO CALAIS.

 I’d love to but I can’t afford it!

 We recognise that not everyone who would like to volunteer can afford to go to Calais.
-We therefore have a limited number of subsidised places, for which CamCRAG will pay accommodation, leaving just a fuel contribution and personal food to be paid by the volunteer.
+We therefore have a limited number of subsidised places, for which CamCRAG will pay accommodation, leaving just personal food to be paid by the volunteer.
 Applicants will need to demonstrate evidence of financial need (e.g. housing benefit or JSA).
 In the first instance please email email@example.com.

 OK sign me up!